 During my many raising laying hens adventures, I found myself in a position I didn’t like.
-I had to do it, and I hated it.
-Five days before my family arrives for a holiday, there I am standing in the dairy aisle of Sprouts Farmers Market.
-As I reach toward the gray paper pulp carton, my hand freezes and a cold sweat covers my forehead.
+I had to do it and wouldn’t say I liked it.
+Five days before my family arrives for a holiday, I am standing in the dairy aisle of Sprouts Farmers Market.
+As I reach toward the gray paper pulp carton, my hand freezes, and a cold sweat covers my forehead.

-Okay, so maybe I am just a tad bit overdramatic, but it irritated me as I snatched the egg carton from the cooler shelf.
-Molting came early; it rarely starts until the second or third week in December.
+I am slightly over-dramatic, but it irritated me as I snatched the egg carton from the cooler shelf.
+Molting came early; it starts in the second or third week in December.
 I put off buying eggs until the last minute, hoping for fresh organic eggs to serve my guests.
 It wasn’t meant to be.
 The carton of eggs went home with me.

-Molting is the most common cause for your hens stopping their egg production.
+Molting is the most common cause of your hens stopping their egg production.
 But when they stop laying outside the molting season, other issues may cause your lack of eggs.

 2. Low calcium

 4. Dirty coop and nesting boxes

 Raising Laying Hens and How to Keep Them Laying